 When printing with Ultimaker ABS you must apply a thin layer of glue (included in the accessory box of your 3D printer) to the glass plate.
-Not using the glue results in a high risk of chipping the glass plate when removing the print, which may void your warranty.
+Not using the glue results in a high risk of chipping the glass plate when removing the print.

 Cura build plate adhesion